Ranjanikv/AI-Resume-Screener/README.md

    * Ranks candidates from best to least match.

 ## Future Improvements

-* Resume feedback and improvement suggestions
+- Automatic skill extraction from resumes and job descriptions without relying on a predefined skill list.
+- AI-based identification of new technologies, tools, and certifications.
-* Experience and education scoring
+- Experience and education scoring.
-* AI-generated candidate summaries
+- AI-generated candidate summaries.
-* Support for more document formats
+- Support for additional file formats.

-## License

-MIT License